webino/WebinoDraw/README.md

             ),
         ));

-  - Set instructions always merge so in some cases it is useful to clear them:
+    Set instructions always merge so in some cases it is useful to clear them:

         $this->getServiceLocator()->get('ViewDrawStrategy')->clearInstructions();

 ## Instruction Set

-    TODO
+  - The instruction set allows you to configure group of draw instructions under custom name:

+        'webino_draw' => array(
+            'instructionset' => array(
+                'customname' => array(
+                    // Add draw instructions here
+                ),
+            ),
+        ),

+  - Later you can get those instructions and set them to the draw strategy:

+        $drawStrategy = $this->getServiceLocator()->get('ViewDrawStrategy');
+        $drawStrategy->setInstructions(
+            $drawStrategy->getInstructionsFromSet('customname')
+        );

 ## Helpers

-Modularity of draw is provided by custom classes which consumes options and data to make operations over DOM nodes.
+  Modularity of draw is provided by custom classes which consumes DOM nodes, options and data to make operations over DOM nodes.

   *Copy code, paste it to your module config, change ".customclass" and play.*

 **drawElement**

   Use it to modify element of page.

     'draw-element-example' => array(
         'query'  => '.customclass',
         'helper' => 'drawElement',

         // Custom options:
         'value'   => 'Draw element example value',       // set node value